move-coop/parsons/docs/notifications.rst

         `channels:read`, `users:read`, `chat:write`, and `files:write`

         You can now install the Slack App, which will produce an API Token.
-        Note that you can change the scopes any time, but you mkust reinstall the app each time (your API Token will stay the same).
+        Note that you can change the scopes any time, but you must reinstall the app each time (your API Token will stay the same).
       - Slack has rate limits on all its endpoints.